 If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Privacy Compliance Officer.
 Our Privacy Compliance Officer will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.

-This policy is made in compliance with the Personal Information Protection and Electronic Documents Act The Information and Privacy Commissioner of Canada oversees the administration of privacy legislation.
+This policy is made in compliance with PIPEDA.
+The Information and Privacy Commissioner of Canada oversees the administration of privacy legislation.

 For general inquiries, the Information and Privacy Commissioner can be reached at:

 Phone: (613) 995-8210

 Fax: (613) 947-6850